brandonabela/data-science-apps/README.md

 # Data Science Apps

+Several data science applications using **scikit-learn** and **streamlit**.
+These applications cover simple usage of **streamlit**, data exploration, classification, and regression on standard machine learning datasets.
+In addition, several datasets were also extracted for exploration, such as the SP500 and cryptocurrency markets.

 | Type                      | Program           | Command                                                                |
 | ------------------------- | ----------------- | ---------------------------------------------------------------------- |
 | Simple Examples           | Stock Price       | ```streamlit run "01 - Simple Examples\Stock Price.py"```              |